-Alper's research agenda is multidisciplinary and, broadly, related to the stability of the financial system and well-being of its participants.
-It covers topics in securitization pricing and performance, financial exclusion and access to finance, bank governance and syndicated loan markets.
-He has published in world leading journals and co-authored three books.
-His work has featured in globally important policy making institutions such as the Federal Reserve Bank, European Central Bank and International Monetary Fund.
-Alper is awarded research grants from British Academy and Nuffield Foundation for his work.
-He has also acted as a research consultant to the European Central Bank on various occasions and other private institutions.
+Alper's research agenda is multidisciplinary, related to the stability of the financial system and well-being of its participants.
+It covers topics in bank securitization, financial inclusion and access to finance, bank governance and syndicated loan markets.
+Hepublished in world leading journals and co-authored three books.
+His work featured in globally important policy making institutions such as the Fed, ECB, IMF and BIS.
+He is awarded research grants from British Academy and Nuffield Foundation and acted as a research consultant to the ECB and other institutions.

-Alper is an experienced teacher and since 2004 he taught a spectrum of banking, finance and economics modules both at the undergraduate and postgraduate level (MSc, MBA and Executive Education), including overseas in Singapore, Hong Kong, Bahrain and Kazakhstan.
-He acts as an external examiner for Finance and Banking related UG&PG programmes in various business schools.
+Alper is an experienced teacher and taught a spectrum of banking, finance and economics modules both at the undergraduate and postgraduate level (MSc, MBA and Executive Education), including overseas in Singapore, Hong Kong, Bahrain and Kazakhstan.
+He acts as an external examiner for UG&PG programmes in various business schools.
 He specialises in integrating Bloomberg and Thomson Reuters Eikon platforms into the design of modules and degree programmes.